Trending News

 Jeffrey Epstein island: One of his survivors has a case being reopened

 After long legal battles, some of Jeffrey Epstein’s victims may see some justice at last.
-Through the years, Jeffrey Epstein’s victims have gone to local & state police, even to the FBI, only to see their cases dismissed or shelved.
+Through the years, Jeffrey Epstein’s victims have gone to local and state police, even to the FBI, only to see their cases dismissed or shelved.
 Worse, some authorities revictimized the survivors of Epstein’s sex ring, referring to them as prostitutes.

 “We weren’t prostitutes, we weren’t whores,” survivor Jena Lisa Jones, who was victimized by Epstein when she was sixteen said.
 “We were children.”